Hardware Connection Guide

 GE Solar 8000m, 8000i

-You can connect a direct serial cable to the port labeled "RS-232 1" on the right side of the device.
+This is the simplest method.
+Simply connect the direct serial cable to the port labeled "RS-232 1" on the right side of the equipment's back panel.
 No other special settings are required.

 Note: This protocol is called the GE Unity protocol.
 GE Solar 8000m, Solar 8000i, Dash 3000, 4000 and 5000 use this protocol.